Even The Best Among Us are Struggling: And It’s Okay!

 By all means, look up to people, feel inspired by successful stories.
 But just know, no matter how they suggest that they arrived, or more so the media says they have — they haven’t, and they like everyone else are and will encounter new problems that need solving.

 So if there is anything further I can say about this thing we obsess about called success in the West – it’s this.
 Life is suffering (as the Buddha knew all to well).
-He said, that Buddha guy, that life is impermanent and until you accept that you are always going to be suffering, you are always going to suffer.
+He said, that Buddha guy, that life is impermanent.
+Until you accept that you are always going to be suffering, you are always going to suffer.
 As the notion goes, you can be rich today, and poor tomorrow.
-Somedays you get it right, somedays, actually for many days you might get it wrong.
+Some days you get it right, some days, actually for many days you might get it wrong.
 It happens all the time.
 It’s called living, it’s called life.
 But those who have succeeded carry on in spite of this, even when most just quit.

-Bottom line: even the best among us are struggling with something and it’s okay.
-We shouldn’t be afraid to see people’s struggles.
-You struggling, I struggle, this doesn’t make us any less than anyone else.
-Rather we are all having the human experience we all are engaged in everyday.
-Just because someone struggles doesn’t actually make him or her any less of a success.
-The fact that they are willing to engage in, and not run from the struggle, makes them a hero already.
+Bottom line: Even the best among us are struggling with something and it’s okay.
+We shouldn’t be afraid to say we are struggling.
+You are struggling at times, I am struggling at times, but this doesn’t make us any less than anyone else.
+Rather we are all having the human experience.
+Just because we may be struggling from time to time, doesn’t actually make us any less of a success.
+The fact that we are willing to engage in, and not run from our struggles, is what makes all of us hero’s already.